trustwallet/developer/assets/add_new_asset.md

 ## Token Status

-`active` - Active and functional token.
+`active` - Token meets the standard requirements in terms of holders (2,500) and transactions (5,000).
-`spam` - Token is irrelevant or inappropriate and sent on the distribtued to a large number of recipients.
+`spam` - Token that is distribtued to a large number of recepients that have no inherent value.
-`scam` - Token has been used in dishonest scheme or a fraud `abandoned` - Very low usage (less than 100 token transfers a year), migrated to the new contract, no longer active,
+`scam` - Token has been verified as a dishonest scheme or fraud.
+`abandoned` - Token with very low activity (below 100 token transfers a year), migrated to mainnet or to a new contract.

 No longer active